auth0/webauthn.me/views/introduction.markdown

 ## Web Authentication
 Web Authentication is a [W3C proposal](https://www.w3.org/TR/webauthn/) for defining an API enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users.

-Web Authentication works hand in hand with other industry standards such as [Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) and [Client to Authenticator Protocol 2](https://fidoalliance.org/specs/fido-v2.0-rd-20170927/fido-client-to-authenticator-protocol-v2.0-rd-20170927.html).
+Web Authentication works hand in hand with other industry standards such as [Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) and [FIDO 2.0 Client to Authenticator Protocol 2](https://fidoalliance.org/specs/fido-v2.0-rd-20170927/fido-client-to-authenticator-protocol-v2.0-rd-20170927.html).

 ### How It Works
 <figure class="image">